Ada Palmer's Terra Ignota Discord Server AMA

 On Dr. Palmer's writing process

-A European petitioner
+A European petitioner on

 What do you write with?
 Pen and paper?
 Word?
 Notepad?
 Something else?

-I write in MS word on my laptop.
+I write in MS Word on my laptop.
 I can’t handle writing by hand, my hand cramps up and also it’s slow and also I can’t sleep at night if there isn’t a backup!!!!!
-MS word is not a good program but it is a program that constantly updates and will never have the risk of being incompatible with whatever’s current, so that’s my main priority.
+MS Word is not a good program but it is a program that constantly updates and will never have the risk of being incompatible with whatever’s current, so that’s my main priority.
 And the new version finally has proper breathing marks for ancient Greek so that’s a big improvement!

 On Dr. Palmer's musical ambitions

-A Utopian petitioner
+A Utopian petitioner on

 Question you might have missed earlier: Are you planning any further musical pieces?
 (Somebody Will might just be my favorite song) (also have you seen the remake of it at https://www.jefftk.com/p/resetting-somebody-will-v2 ?)